teamradish/TRTwitchPlaysBot/Wiki/Home.md

 * [Virtual Controllers](./Setup-VController.md) - Set up virtual controllers that TRBot presses buttons on for your games.
 * [Migrating Data](./Migrating-Data.md) - A guide to migrating data from previous TRBot releases.
 * [Settings Documentation](./Settings-Documentation.md) - Documentation on the various settings.
+* [Custom Consoles & Inputs](./Adding-ConsolesInputs.md) - Learn how to add new consoles and add/remove/modify available inputs.

 ### Other
 * [Chatbot Guide](./Setup-ChatterBot.md) - A quick guide to setting up your own chatbot for viewers to talk to.